chriskiehl/Gooey/README.md

     <img src="https://raw.githubusercontent.com/chriskiehl/Gooey/master/resources/textfield_demo.PNG">
 </p>

-However, by dropping in `GooeyParser` and supplying a `widget` name, you display a much more user friendly `FileChooser`
+However, by dropping in `GooeyParser` and supplying a `widget` name, you can display a much more user friendly `FileChooser`

     from gooey import GooeyParser